top of page

 1. HEYBROOK LOOKOUT

 This hike encapsulates a lot of what Washington state is about.
-It's short with a decent amount of elevation gain and it takes you to a Fire lookout tower.
-There's gorgeous views of tall mountains and along the hike you get to see some creeks and fern.
+It's short with a decent amount of elevation gain, and it takes you to a Fire lookout tower.
+There are gorgeous views of tall mountains, and along the hike, you get to see some creeks and ferns.
 You can even camp in it with a reservation permit in the summer!
 I snagged a permit for August; the lotteries are released daily in the springtime for summer.

 2. The Enchantments (Colchuck lake)